List of Fairfax County Public Schools middle schools: School Programs

+Demographics and Statistics

-Kilmer's student body of 1100-1200 as of 2021 is 60% White, 21% Asian, 10% Hispanic, 5% unspecified, 4% Black, and less than 1% Native American.
+Kilmer's student body of approximately 1200 as of 2026 is 41.7% White, 26.3% Asian, 18.3% Hispanic, 4.8% Black, and less than 1% Native American.
+22% of Kilmer students are recognized as economically disadvantaged.

+48% of the teachers have a bachelor's degrees, and 52% have master's degrees.
+There are 88 full-time certified teachers with a student to teacher ratio of 14:1.

+Administration

+The Kilmer Middle School administration is consisted of Principal Steven McFarlane, Asst.
+Principal Emily Castro, Asst.
+Principal Erin Kestler, Asst.
+Principal Nishi Langhorne, and Director of Student Services Sarah Groh.
+Additionally, Kilmer's Office of Student Services include Brian Sirdofsky (7th grade counselor L-Z), Cara Engel (7th grade counselor A-K), Kristen Reighard (8th grade counselor L-Z), and Kara Prokopius (8th grade counselor A-K).

 No contact rule controversy

 In June 2007, Kilmer Middle School, a school in the FCPS system, attracted national controversy after a 13-year-old student was reprimanded for putting his arm around his girlfriend during a break.
 The school had a strict policy of "no physical contact", meaning that contact such as high fives or hugs between friends are not allowed.
 Despite opposition from some parents and students, and coverage on Fox News, CNN, Time and The Washington Post, the school system and the former principal of the school, Deborah Strayhorn, stood behind the rule and refused to rescind it.

 Lake Braddock Secondary School

 Lake Braddock Secondary School is a combined junior high and high school in Burke administered by Fairfax County Public Schools.
 It is one of three secondary schools in Fairfax County, the other two being Hayfield Secondary School and Robinson Secondary School.
 Opened in 1973, Lake Braddock has recently completed an extensive renovation project.
 Its mascot is the bruin bear, and the school colors are purple and gold.